 Plenty of musicians get mellower with age, but Alan Sparhawk's been doing the exact opposite.
 For the past couple of albums, his main band, Low, has been progressively increasing the noise level on its minimalist (and originally very quiet) rock, and he pushes that envelope even further with side project Retribution Gospel Choir.
 Where Low is about doing more with less, RGC is a place where Sparhawk can cut loose.
 Rounded out by bassist (and Sparhawk's Low bandmate) Steve Garrington and drummer Eric Pollard, the band has just released its sophomore disc, simply titled 2.
 Although it still shares a lot in common sonically with Low, the album gives free rein to a fuller, almost classic-rock sound, and it has a sense of freewheeling fun not usually associated with Sparhawk's main band.
-Before playing at the Larimer Lounge this Saturday, Sparhawk talked to The A.V.
-Club about Huey Lewis harmonies and his toughest critic.
+Before playing at the Triple Rock Social Club Feb.
+20, Sparhawk talked to The A.V.
+Club about Huey Lewis harmonies, Low's dip into the dance world, and his toughest critic.

 The A.V.
 Club: What does Retribution Gospel Choir offer you creatively that you can't do in Low?